Aesop

 one possible way to solve the goal.
 For example, registering the constructors of

-generates one rule application with goal A
+generates one rule application with goal A and one with goal B.

 Search Tree